 We only put out records that we know will play.
 Some vinyl may have pops and crackles due to age, but if any track does not play then you can return a used vinyl for cash back or exchange.
 And records over $9.99 are cleaned by us and generally provided with a new inner sleeve and a new clear record outer sleeve.

-You can check out all info on Rockaway vinyl grading HERE.
+You can check out all info at Rockaway vinyl grading.